 The Santa Ana winds, those infamous harbingers of destruction, screamed through canyons and valleys, reaching speeds of up to 80 miles per hour, with gusts over 100 in the hills.
 Firefighting aircraft, grounded by the relentless winds, sat useless as exhausted crews fought the flames on foot, their numbers bolstered by off-duty firefighters summoned in desperation.

-Among them were Hollywood stars like Mark Hamill, Mandy Moore, and James Woods, now reduced to the same vulnerable humanity as the rest of their neighbors, clutching what little they could carry as they fled the relentless blaze.
+The best they could do at times was help with the evacuation of residents.
+Among those evacuated were Hollywood stars like Mark Hamill, Mandy Moore, and James Woods, now reduced to the same vulnerable humanity as the rest of their neighbors, clutching what little they could carry as they fled the relentless blaze.

 For some, the fires announced themselves with terrifying immediacy.
 Flames erupted near a nature preserve in the foothills northeast of the city, spreading so fast that staff at a senior living center scrambled to save dozens of elderly residents.
 Wheelchairs and hospital beds were pushed down the street into a parking lot as embers rained from the sky.